-I have been a healing arts practitioner since 2007, training for five years as a shamanic healer with Valorie Lordi in the White Mesa tradition of shamanism prior to discovering BCST.
+I have been a healing arts practitioner since 2007, training for five years in neo-shamanic healing with Valorie Lordi in the White Mesa tradition of shamanism prior to discovering BCST.
 In the late 2000’s I studied Qi Gong with Will Kaplanidis and Roosevelt Gainey, classical yoga with Dharma Mittra, and in 2009, began to study and practice Tibetan Vajrayana Buddhism with Dr. Reggie Ray in Colorado.
-This time period was a powerful one for me, as it deepened a journey I’d begun in 2004, when I first started seeking relief from chronic physical pain and behavioral patterns that were no longer supporting me.
-Over the past year I’ve re-discovered and begun to explore NVC, resonant language, interpersonal neurobiology and depth empathy, through the work of Sarah Peyton.
+This time period was a powerful one for me, as it deepened a journey I’d begun in 2004, when I first started seeking relief from chronic pain and behavioral patterns that were no longer supporting me.
+Over the past several years I’ve explored NVC and resonant language, interpersonal neurobiology and depth empathy, through the work of Sarah Peyton, Stephon Porges and others.
 This informs my session work and helps to deepen the process of BCST.

-I am offering BCST, yoga and meditation instruction to the greater Portland and Columbia River Gorge region, am available for ongoing healing sessions, group and private yoga instruction, and simply to chat about mind-body-brain-spirit connections and how the body holds the pathways that lead to our inherent, natural state of freedom, openness and joy.
+I am offering BCST, yoga and meditation instruction to the greater Portland and Columbia River Gorge region, am available for ongoing healing sessions, group and private yoga instruction, and simply to chat about mind-body-brain-spirit connections and how our bodies holds the pathways that lead to our inherent, natural state of freedom, openness and joy.
 Feel free to contact me using the form below.